Types of Agreements

 - Q. Vendor Supplier Forms

-Caution: If contractual terms are included on the document, even if by a web link reference, the agreement must be signed by Business Contracts though all information should be completed by the requesting campus department.
+Caution: If contractual terms are included on the document, even if by a web link reference, the agreement must be signed by Business & Revenue Contracts, though all information should be completed by the requesting campus department.

 - R. Miscellaneous non-research agreements that require an authorized university signature.

-- Examples include agreements under which the university will have the right to use websites for book sales and rentals, applications for licenses, applications for shipment to embargoed countries, memorandums of understanding (MOUs), etc.
+- Examples include agreements under which the university will have the right to use websites for book sales and rentals, applications for licenses, applications for shipment to embargoed countries, and memorandums of understanding (MOUs).